oxen-io/session-desktop/packages/session-desktop/CONTRIBUTING.md

 (Windows & Linux).

 ```
-pnpm build-everything:watch # runs until you stop it, re-generating built assets on file changes
+pnpm --filter session-desktop build-everything:watch # runs until you stop it, re-generating built assets on file changes
-# Once this command is waiting for changes, you will need to run in another terminal `pnpm worker:utils && pnpm worker:libsession` to fix the "exports undefined" error on start.
+# Once this command is waiting for changes, you will need to run in another terminal `pnpm --filter=session-desktop build:workers` to fix the "exports undefined" error on start.
 # If you do change the sass while this command is running, it won't pick it up.
-You need to either run `pnpm sass` or have `pnpm sass:watch` running in a separate terminal.
+You need to either run `pnpm --filter session-desktop sass` or have `pnpm --filter session-desktop sass:watch` running in a separate terminal.
 ```

 ## Multiple instances